IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 You can define your APIs using our CLI or using our UI – in the following we will make use of both.

-Notice that actions exposed via OpenWhisk’s API Gateway integration are currently treated like web actions; hence once can make use of the properties `headers`, `status`, or `body` as seen before.
+Notice that actions exposed via OpenWhisk's API Gateway integration are currently treated like web actions; hence once can make use of the properties `headers`, `status`, or `body` as seen before.

 ## Your first API

-Let’s examine how to expose an action able to generate Fibonacci numbers as a REST API.
+Let's examine how to expose an action able to generate Fibonacci numbers as a REST API.

-Therefore, let’s first have a look at the action (snippet 15) itself:
+Therefore, let's first have a look at the action (snippet 15) itself:
-It’s a relatively simple action that generates numbers in a Fibonacci sequence, where every number after the first two is the sum of the two preceding values.
+It's a relatively simple action that generates numbers in a Fibonacci sequence, where every number after the first two is the sum of the two preceding values.
 When invoking this action from the command line, you specify a `num` parameter (for the n-th place in the sequence), and it will return the value, the complete sequence, and the number of recursive invocations of the Fibonacci method:

 ```javascript
 var sequence = [1];